egon-isnoise/opensea-blockchain-clone/README.md

 Something goes wrong with the actual call of the smart contract tho, as opening the console clearly shows the action was reverted due to infinite GAS.
 I did not keep on trying to fix the issue as I started this project mainly to learn more about React and next.js.

-I do not like at all the way Sanity.io works. seems overcomplicated with no added benefit compared to Pinata for example.
+I am not really a fan of the way Sanity.io works.
+Seems overcomplicated with no added benefit compared to Pinata and Infura.